 Based on sample of 99 Sokanu users

 Are Potters happy?

-careers.
-Overall they rank in the 94th percentile of careers for satisfaction scores.
+Potters rank among the happiest careers.
+Overall they rank in the 96th percentile of careers for satisfaction scores.

 Potter Career Satisfaction by Dimension